KutloanoMbonani/Data-Analysis-Portfolio/README.md

 •	Occupation Insights: Investigated occupation-related trends, including distribution, average children, and upper-income clientele percentage per occupation type, utilizing SQL analysis.

-### Project 3 - Retail Sales Analysis and Data Visualisation
+### Project 3 - Retail Sales Dashboard in Power BI
 •     Data Cleaning - Removed duplicates and blank cells, if any.
 Formatted columns to the appropriate data type.

 •     Data Connection - Connected the Excel Workbook to Microsoft Power BI, allowing changes in the workbook to